vogt4nick/recipes.vogt4nick.com/src/recipes/desserts/pies/pear-pie.md

     2. **Chill filling.** Cover mixture with plastic wrap or transfer to airtight container.
 Chill at least 3 days and up to one year.
     3. **Build pie.** Cast sugar-flour into the bottom of crust.
 Fill crust with aged pear mixture.
 Dot the mixture with sugar cubes.
 Place the lid on top.
 Crimp.
     4. **Chill pie** 15 minutes in freezer.
-    5. **Preheat oven** to 450 F (230 C).
+    5. **Preheat oven** to 450°F (232°C).
     6. **Decorate pie.** Brush the top and crimped edge with egg wash.
 Use a paring knife to cut steam vents in your chosen design.
     7. **Bake.** Transfer pie to a parchment-lined sheetpan.
-Bake 15 - 20 minutes at 450 F until the crust is evenly golden brown.
-Reduce heat to 325 F (160 C), and continue baking 50 - 70 minutes until the pie juices are bubbling in the center.
+Bake 15 - 20 minutes at 450°F until the crust is evenly golden brown.
+Reduce heat to 325°F (163°C), and continue baking 50 - 70 minutes until the pie juices are bubbling in the center.
     8. **Cool** 4 - 6 hours on a wire rack until room temperature.

     ??? quote "Lisa Ludwinski on crimping crust:[^1]"